-Effectively managing recreation for wildlife will mean saying "no" to recreation development in purple/red zones and decreasing impacts in orange zones.
-We will need to find creative ways to maximize activities within the Concentration Zones with fun assets such as the opportunities identified in the Rec Infrastructure Tool above.
 The wildlife tool also informs private land conservation efforts.
-Read on to learn more about the strategic programs that will use these maps and check out the report in Appendix C.
+Read on to learn more about the strategic programs that will use these maps and check out the Wildlife Decision Tools Recreation Report in Appendix C.

 Not only do recreation users highly value the wildlife experience but local lands provide regionally important habitat.
 CPW data show that Mule Deer collared in their winter habitat in Chaffee County spend their summers across eight adjacent counties from I-70 to Guffy to Westcliffe.
-Economic data collected for the Chaffee Recreation Report also shows that wildlife-related recreation (fishing and hunting and wildlife viewing) is the largest contributor to the local recreation economy, at an estimated \$70 million per-year benefit.
+Economic data collected for the Chaffee Recreation Report also shows that wildlife-related recreation (fishing and hunting and wildlife viewing) is a large contributor to the local recreation economy, at an estimated \$70 million per-year benefit.
 The wildlife strategies require change and tradeoffs, but also offer opportunity for a county brand focused on providing recreation opportunities all users can feel good about.

-The Seasonal Protection program will implement a seasonal closure plan using the Recreation for Wildlife tools that show where animals are most vulnerable when they are concentrated to have young (production areas) and to find food when the winter snows are deep (map below).
-Implementation will start with voluntary action with a more regulatory approach to follow only if required.
+The Seasonal Protection program will engage with community to develop a voluntary seasonal restriction strategy using the new Recreation for Wildlife tools that show where animals are most vulnerable when they are concentrated to have young (production areas) and to find food when the winter snows are deep (map below).

+Implementation will start with voluntary action by recreation users working together to achieve plan objectives.
+A more regulatory approach, such as including production habitat considerations in management decisions, will be pursued through formal requests to the agencies only if required considering best available science and community input.
 Currently, just over 10% of roads and trails in these critical zones are managed with seasonal closures - we have the potential to do much better for wildlife now that we have the tools!